Table of Contents

 The Thyroid Function Test (TFT): What You Actually Need

-If your primary concern is fatigue, weight changes, or temperature sensitivity, you need a Thyroid Function Test.
-This panel typically includes:
+If your primary concerns are fatigue, weight changes, or temperature sensitivity, you need a Thyroid Function Test, which typically includes:

 Why "Metabolism" is a Confusing Term